Porges/ways-to-play/src/games/tehonbiki/tehonbiki.md

 This game from Singapore, whose name means ‘long Chap Ji Ki’ was a <span lang="ja-Latn" class="noun">Tehonbiki</span>-like variation of the main {% gameref chap-ji-ki %} lottery game.[@GamblingGamesOfMalaya p.
 113–5] It was also known as <span lang="nan" class="aka">十二支現場</span> <span lang="nan-Latn" class="aka">cha̍p jī ki hiān-tiûⁿ</span> (‘12 characters on the spot’), or <span lang="ms" class="noun aka">Tok Tok</span>, an onomatopœia for the sound of rapping on the table.[@NyonyaMosaic p.
 129]

-This variant of the game was played with {%a four-colour-cards %}; each player receives 12 cards, one of each of six types in two colours (the soldier cards are left out).
+This variant of the game was played with [Four Colour Cards](articles/cards/china/four-colour-cards/four-colour-cards.md); each player receives 12 cards, one of each of six types in two colours (the soldier cards are left out).

 ## <span lang="id" class="noun aka">Daun Empat</span>